How I became a teacher

 I believe in teaching yoga to every student the same way I was taught–as an individual.
 I describe my group classes as radically consistent.
 My focus is to help each student get the most out of their practice.
 Both, in the short and long-term.

-It would be careless of me if I did not acknowledge my teachers who I am deeply grateful for helping me be the teacher I am today.
-First, Kim Manfredi, who saw the potential in me and gave me an opportunity to grow at every turn, thank you.
-Next, Debbie Saag and Heather Hax, who continue to push me forward every single day and never let me forget that I am always capable of more, thank you.
-Last but not least, everyone who shows up to practice in the Mysore program at YogaWorks Midtown and keeps me inspired, thank you so much.
+I would be careless if I did not acknowledge those who I am deeply grateful for helping me be the teacher I am today.
+My very first teacher, Kim Manfredi, who saw potential in me and allowed me to grow at every opportunity.
+My teachers today: Debbie Saag and Heather Hax; you both push me every single day and never let me forget that I am always capable of more, thank you.
+To everyone who shows up to practice in the Mysore program at YogaWorks Midtown, thank you so much.
 You keep me consistently inspired.